AsiaPonder001/Active-Directory-Configuration/README.md

 <img src="https://imgur.com/8uIlT7s.png">

-<p>The Client should restart after and you will have successfully joined the Client to DC.</p>
+<p>The Client will/should restart.
+You successfully joined the Client to the Domain Controller.</p>

 <img src="https://i.imgur.com/9ttb3Ne.png">